 Priority Services Register

 You may be eligible for your energy supplier Priority Services Register if someone in your home is of pension age, a child under 5 years old, has a long-term health condition or a disability.
 The Register is a free service provided by energy suppliers and network operators to ensure vulnerable customers are prioritised in event of a power cut or receive suitable support when dealing with the representatives of the company.
 To register please get in touch with your supplier, their contact details will be on your energy bill.
 Due to staff shortages at the moment you are better to email them than phone.

-Moray Council – updates on services, useful phone numbers and Moray Emergency Relief application forms – http://www.moray.gov.uk/moray_standard/page_132517.html
+Moray Council – updates on services, useful phone numbers, and free and confidential advice about money worries including access to grants http://www.moray.gov.uk/moray_standard/page_132517.html